Wednesday, February 21, 2007

 The Cast Weighs In!

-I recently sent an e-mail to the cast with a few questions about how the "Schooling" experience was going.
-Below are a few answers by the hard-working actors who are rehearsing feverishly right now!
+In 2007, an e-mail to the OEHS cast with a few questions about how the "Schooling" experience was going.
+Below are a few answers by the hard-working actors:

 What are you learning about acting, comedy, or theatre from your experience on Schooling?